UPDATED as of 5/6/18

 Doug's Unfunny and Uncharismatic New Regulars

 I can understand why Doug kept Malcolm and Rachel to work on his reviews.
 Because it would be mean and unfair just to fire them when he just hired them and made them sign a contract.
 It also seems he wants to work with other people rather than just him and Rob.
 That's also an understatement.
 I have nothing against Malcolm and Rachel personally, though, but they always feel shoehorned in than necessary.
 They're also not only rarely funny, but they always lack real likability, charisma, and personality to impress or improve the show.
 Former Channel Awesome member Bhargav "Ma-Ti" Dronamraju had those things when he occasionally appeared Doug's NC reviews.
 One of the other reasons why Malcolm and Rachel aren't funny could be due to Doug and Rob's poor writing and execution, they don't always take full advantage of their talents, or give them good and worthwhile material to work with.
 These people are also supposed to challenge Doug, share their ideas and thoughts, and tell him what works and what doesn't.
 A year after NC's revival, Rachel has left Channel Awesome to pursue a career in Los Angeles, California.
 Doug was supposed to have a tribute video to her in his Face/Off review, but he accidently and clumsily deleted it (Oopsie!).
 Rachel was replaced by Tamera Chambers, who was Anne Hathaway's Catwoman in the NC review of Catwoman.
 I do have to say that she's way better, mostly because she has a better fit for comedy than she did and knows how to have fun with the material.
 But I'm still no fan of them.
-They're just about as funny and charismatic as dishwater and a real waste of space.
+They're just about as funny and charismatic as dishwater and it's not hard to look at them as Rey and Finn rejects.
 And really, what did Doug see in them when he first hired them?

 The Lacking Sketches